John P. Cunha, DO, FACOEP

 The treatment of melioidosis involves antibiotics and depends on the location of the disease.

 For patients with more mild illness, the CDC recommends antibiotics such as imipenem, penicillin, doxycycline, amoxicillin-clavulanic acid, ceftazidime, ticarcillin-clavulanic acid, ceftriaxone, and aztreonam.
-Patients who are more severely ill are given a combination of two of the above for up to 12 months.
+Patients who are more severely ill are given a combination of two of the above for three to six months.